 Not fully draining the tuna (especially if packed in water) or storing the prepared salad for too long can make it extra watery.

 I hope you enjoy!
-If you give this recipe a try please leave me a comment with a star rating below.
-Also, please follow me on Instagram, Facebook, and Pinterest to stay in touch, and don’t forget to subscribe to my newsletter.
+If you try this recipe, please leave me a comment with a star rating below.
+Also, be sure to follow me on Instagram, Facebook or Pinterest to stay in touch, and don't forget to subscribe to my newsletter.

 Recipe